RaimundSchramm/mentor/git_style_guide.md

 * db05189 2016-02-28 | updates version: 4.2.5.2 of gem: Rails for purpose: security fix
 * 59eff40 2016-02-28 | uses version: 4.2.5.1 of gem: Rails for purpose: desired target version ~> 4.2 [Raimund Schramm]
 ```
+Make up good names for key concepts and items:

+| keyword for contributing something - `adds`
+| elemental item which is contributed and follows `adds` - `Model Test`
+|